 PUBLIC BENEFITS ADOPTION GUARDIANSHIP Is the child eligible for free school meals?
 Children adopted from foster care during the school year will remain eligible for free school meals for the remainder of the school year.
 After that, your income is used to determine if the child is eligible.
 Children who exit foster care to guardianship during the school year will remain eligible for free school meals for the remainder of the school year.
 After that, your income is used to determine if the child is eligible.
 Is the child eligible for SNAP, which used to be known as food stamps?
 Your income is used to determine the household's eligibility for SNAP.
 The adoptive child is now part of your household.
 Any adoption assistance counts as income for purposes of SNAP eligibility.
 You decide whether to include the child in the household for purposes of determining SNAP eligibility.
 If the child is included, guardianship assistance payments count as income for purposes of determining SNAP eligibility.
 If you choose not to include the child in the household for SNAP eligibility, the guardianship assistance payments will not count as income, but you will not receive SNAP for the child.
 Can the child receive welfare benefits under Temporary Assistance for Needy Families (TANF)?
 The child's adoption assistance will be counted as income and that alone will likely disqualify the child from a TANF child-only grant.
 Furthermore, TANF child-only grants are only available to children living with parents in a few limited situations - they are mostly for children living with non-parents.
 Whether to include the child (and the child's income) in a TANF family-grant will depend on whether that will help the family financially or not.
 The child's guardianship assistance will be counted as income and will likely disqualify the child from a TANF child-only grant.
 Children in guardianships who do not receive guardianship assistance payments will likely qualify for a TANF child-only grant.
+Relative guardians may apply for TANF on behalf of the child.
+EES will exempt the subsidy payment in determining the TANF benefit amount.
+All other applicable income for the child will be considered in determining both the subsidy and TANF payment.
 Whether to include the child (and the child's income) in a TANF family-grant will depend on whether that will help the family financially or not.
 Will the child be able to get disability or survivor Social Security benefits based on my work record?
 The child may be able to get Social Security benefits based on your work record if: (1) the child is not receiving Social Security benefits from the birth parents, (2) you have already adopted the child at the time you die or become disabled, and (3) when that death or disability occurs, the child's birth parents were not living in the same household and contributing regularly to the support of the child.
 It is only possible for the child to qualify for Social Security benefits based on your work record if the child is your grandchild.
 There are a number of other eligibility requirements, including that the birth parents must generally be deceased or disabled.
 See www.ssa.gov/people/kids/ The child remains eligible to receive any Social Security benefits based on the parents' work records.